Apollunius/Apollunius/README.md

 ## About Me ✨

 #### - 📚 I'm machine-learning enthusiast and fullstack developer.
-I am passionate about technologies and love learn new things.
+I am passionate about technologies and love to learn new things.

 #### - :mortar_board: Former Fullstack Developer student and currently working on <a href="https://www.cubos.academy/">@Cubos Academy</a>

-#### - 👨🏻‍💻 Backend Develop <a href="https://residencia.cubos.academy">@Residência Cubos Academy</a>
+#### - 👨🏻‍💻 Backend Developer <a href="https://residencia.cubos.academy">@Residência Cubos Academy</a>

-#### - 😻 I love watch tv shows, animes, movies, play video games and read books
+#### - 😻 I love to watch tv shows, animes, movies, to play video games and to read books

 ## Tech Stack 🛠